zysymu/unsupervised-wisdom/README.md

 ### Instructions for running the code

-I use the `pyenchant` library, which requires you to must install the enchant C library.
+I use the `pyenchant` library, which requires you to install the enchant C library.
 To run the code you first need to `git clone` this repository.
 After going inside the repository you can do the following:

 Linux:
 ```